flomesh-io/osm-edge-docs/content/en/docs/demos/ingress_fsm.md

     --set fsm.enabled=true
 ```

-In order to authorize clients by restricting access to backend traffic, we will configure IngressBackend so that only ingress traffic from the `ingress-pipy-controller` endpoint can be routed to the backend service.
-In order to discover the `ingress-pipy-controller` endpoint, we need the osm-edge controller and the corresponding namespace to monitor it.
+In order to authorize clients by restricting access to backend traffic, we will configure IngressBackend so that only ingress traffic from the `fsm-ingress-pipy-controller` endpoint can be routed to the backend service.
+In order to discover the `fsm-ingress-pipy-controller` endpoint, we need the osm-edge controller and the corresponding namespace to monitor it.
 However, to ensure that the FSM functions properly, it cannot be injected with a Pipy sidecar.

 ```bash
 kubectl label namespace "$osm_namespace" openservicemesh.io/monitored-by="$osm_mesh_name"